t-lundstrom/CDCL/README.md

 The file `sudoku_example.txt` gives an example of such a file.

-# Further features
+# Resolution proofs
+See the file `background.pdf` for more details not explained here.

 When a propositional formula is given, an equisatisfiable CNF formula is first computed (the so called Tseitin set).
 There, each subformula of the original formula is given a new variable (an integer) and from those variables a CNF formula is computed.
-If the computed CNF formula is not satisfiable, a prompt asks is the user wants to see a resolution proof of the unsatisfiability of the formula CNF formula (and hence a proof of the unsatisfiability of the orignal formula).
+If the computed CNF formula is not satisfiable, a prompt asks is the user wants to see a resolution proof of the unsatisfiability of the CNF formula (and hence a proof of the unsatisfiability of the orignal formula).
-If the user answers `y` the program prints the label for each subformula, the Tseitin set and a resolution proof ending in the empty clause.
+If the user answers `y` the program prints the labels for each subformula, the Tseitin set and a resolution proof ending in the empty clause.

 For example, with `python3 main.py formula 'a & (a -> b) & ~b'` we get
 ```